 John Ellison

-John “Jay” Ellison is the Senior Advisor to the Dean of the College at the University of Chicago.
-Ellison began his career in emergency services, first as an Emergency Medical Technician and then as a Police Officer.
-After serving in Law Enforcement for 4 years, Ellison entered College and earned his BA, Summa cum laude from Southeastern College (now Southeastern University) in Lakeland, Florida, working as a bodyguard while pursing his studies.
+John “Jay” Ellison began his career in emergency services, first as an Emergency Medical Technician and then as a Police Officer.
+After serving in Law Enforcement for 4 years, Ellison entered College and earned his BA, Summa cum laude from Southeastern College (now Southeastern University) in Lakeland, Florida, working as a bodyguard while pursuing his studies.
 After graduating in 1989, Ellison continued his study of ancient languages at Harvard Divinity School, earning a Master of Theological Studies in 1991.
-In that same year Ellison entered the PhD program in the Department of Near Eastern Languages and Civilizations (NELC) in the Graduate School of Arts and Sciences at Harvard.
+In that same year Ellison entered the PhD program in the Department of Near Eastern Languages and Civilizations in the Graduate School of Arts and Sciences at Harvard where he earned both his Master of Arts (2000) and Doctor of Philosophy (2002).